Wilson's disease is a rare genetic disorder caused by a mutation in the ATP7B gene, affecting the

 copper absorption from the food in the intestine.

-Liver Transplantation: In severe cases where liver damage is extensive, a liver transplant
+Liver Transplantation: In severe cases where liver damage is extensive, a liver

 may